DentedLeft/Dented-Modding/README.md

 Be sure to indicate which mod your issue applies to when posting.

-Also consider visiting our [wiki](https://github.com/DentedLeft/Dented-Modding/wiki) for more information.
+Also consider visiting our work-in-progress [wiki](https://github.com/DentedLeft/Dented-Modding/wiki) for more information.